SausageMuffins/SausageMuffins.github.io/_posts/Creating a Portfolio Website.md

 #### Jekyll and Git-hub
 I was first exposed to Jekyll for one of the courses (50.002 Computational Structures) I took during my fourth term in Singapore University of Technology and Design (SUTD).
 In particular, the course used "Just the Docs" theme by Jekyll and it looked really clean!

-You can find the link of the course's site [here](https://natalieagus.git-hub.io/50002/).
+You can find the link of the course's site <a href = "https://natalieagus.git-hub.io/50002/">here</a>.

 Needless to say, I was pretty inspired (and motivated by the fact that it can be **free**) to create my own website.